rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender can shuffle the first interactive music track in each pursuit instead of starting with the top one, and / or shuffle the follow-up tracks instead of playing them in order.

-* For interactive music, Bartender ignores track types that don't exist in the game.
+* For interactive music, Bartender ignores track indices that don't exist in the game.

-* If you don't define any shuffle settings, Bartender shuffles the first track in each pursuit.
+* If you don't define any shuffle settings, the game shuffles the first track in each pursuit.

-* If you don't define a track length, Bartender disables all interactive track transitions.
+* If you don't define a track length, the first track in each pursuit keeps playing forever.

 * If you only define invalid tracks, Bartender uses the vanilla setup (i.e. 0 -> 1 -> 2 -> 3).

-* If you don't define any interactive music tracks, Bartender disables all its music features.
+* If you don't define any interactive music tracks, Bartender's music settings have no effect.

 * Track transitions may take a few minutes (at worst) due to quirks of the audio scheduler.